denischertkov/monitoring/README.md

 ```
 2. Run the docker-compose stack with `docker compose up -d`

-3. Open in the Web browser http://[node IP]:3000 and login with admin/admin
+3. Open in the Web browser http://[docker node IP]:3000 and login with admin/admin

 # Please note

-1. Prometheus is running on port 9990
+1. Prometheus is running on port 9990/targets
 2. Grafana is running on port 3000
 3. SNMP Exporter is running on port 9116
 4. Node Exporter is running on port 9100